SAP-samples/cap-sflight/README.md

 2. In a console, execute `mvn spring-boot:run` in the root folder of your project.
 3. In another console, execute `npm start` in folder `app\travel_processor` of your project (this starts the middleware)

-Note: If you acces the CAP Java server directly without middleware, you will have to enter mock user credentials admin / admin which are maintained in file application.yml.
+Note: If you access the CAP Java server directly without middleware, you will have to enter mock user credentials admin / admin which are maintained in file application.yml.

 ### Accessing the SAP Fiori App